-According to a safety report released by Uber, from 2017 to 2018, the rideshare service averaged a total of 3.1 million rides per day in the United States.
-With both years combined, the company accumulated a total of 2.3 billion trips.
+According to a safety report released by Uber, from 2019 to 2020, the rideshare service averaged nearly 3 million trips per day in the United States.
 Although the rideshare company has achieved a high success rate in customer satisfaction, it has had its downsides, as well.
 Uber attempts to make drivers as secure as possible, by including features such as Uber vehicle requirements that help create safer transportation for the passenger.

 In an attempt to reduce these claims, Uber has created several in-app features, including a panic button and route tracking.
 Additionally, Uber conducts annual criminal and automobile checks to ensure all legal requirements are met.
 These background checks are operated by private, third party firms and may vary depending on the country and state.

 Just like Uber, all taxi drivers must pass a background check.
 Though the regulations are different per state, they are generally stricter than Uber’s requirements.
 In the state of California, in addition to passing the background check, a taxi driver must:

 Your Uber driver’s employment status is important to think about when determining fault and liability.
 Most states do not consider their drivers as “employees” and instead hire them as “independent contractors.”
 This distinction releases the company from any liability during an accident.
 If your state considers your driver an independent contractor, it can become a nightmare to sue that individual.